MEMESCOEP/Protogen/README.md

 # Protogen
-A repository for all of the software that will go on the protogen that will hopefully exist at some point
+A repository for all of the software that will go on a fully functional protogen. maybe.